Al-Ferguson/StarTrek/Misc STFC Doc/STFC Active Base Defense.md

 Coming Soon

+## Bold Defense vs Regular Defense outcomes

+Coming Soon

-## Advanced Ship Slotting Options
+## Advanced Ship Slotting Options (publish after Bold Defense Course?)

-1. For Medium Level Members (L30-L48), leverage ships that are quick, and cheap, to repair.
+1. For Mid-Level Members (L30-L48), leverage ships that are quick, and cheap, to repair.
    - Baby Jelly Explorer
    - The Realta Explorer
    - The Turas Explorer
    - The ECS Fortunate Survey Ships
-1. For Large Level Members (L49+ with most of their research completed), they can use larger ships:
+1. For Higher Level Members (L49+ with most of their research completed), they can use larger ships:
    - Baby Jelly Explorer (always required).
    - Very Large Explorer (if not available, use a Realta Explorer).
    - Large 2nd Explorer (if available).